shamil-bikjanov/magebit-task/ReadMe.txt

 3. Admin page ("admin-page.php").

-In order to manage a) search, b) sorting options, c) filter-buttons and d) sorting order (extra step) - relevant varibles are introduced.
+In order to manage a) search, b) sorting options, c) filter-buttons and d) sorting order (extra step) - relevant variables are introduced.

 Comments are used within code for easy understanding and navigation.